-Behind the inspiring speeches, the negotiators are ironing out the Paris Agreement ‘rule book’, the landmark accord to limit global warming to under 2°C or preferably 1.5°C.
+Behind the inspiring speeches, the negotiators iron out the Paris Agreement’s rule book, the landmark accord to limit global warming to under 2°C or preferably 1.5°C.

-Now, the summit is in its second and final week, and since it began, there has been a swirl of conferences and events happening both in person at Glasgow and virtually around the world.
+Now, the summit is in its second and final week, and since it began, there has been a swirl of conferences and events happening both in person at Glasgow and virtually worldwide.

-We have listed some events that have transpired since the COP26 began on 31st October and provided brief highlights of each.
+We have listed some events that have transpired since the COP26 began on 31st October and provided brief highlights.

 India’s surprise climate pledge

-On day 2, November 1, India’s President, Narendra Modi, announced a new pledge – that India, the world’s 3rd highest emitter, would reach a net-zero by 2070 and that by 2030 half of the county’s energy will be sourced from renewable energy.
+On November 1, day 2, India’s President Narendra Modi announced a new pledge: that India, the world’s third-highest emitter, would reach net zero by 2070 and that by 2030, half of the country’s energy would be sourced from renewable energy.

-India will also raise its low-emission capacity from 450GW to 500GM.
-The commitment to becoming net-zero by 2070 is a decade behind China which pledged to become net-zero by 2060.
-Even as Modi announce this new pledge, Indian officials believe that it is unfair to expect this from them, a country that is highly dependent on coal and is still developing its economy.
-But Mr Modi’s promise is contingent on developed countries providing $1 trillion of climate funding to developing countries as soon as possible (What is happening, 2021).
+India will also raise its low-emission capacity from 450GW to 500GW.
+The commitment to becoming net-zero by 2070 is a decade behind China, which pledged to become net-zero by 2060.
+Even as Modi announced this new pledge, Indian officials believe it is unfair to expect this from them, a highly dependent country on coal and still developing its economy.
+However, Mr Modi’s promise is contingent on developed countries providing $1 trillion of climate funding to developing countries as soon as possible (What is happening, 2021).

-India’s surprise new pledge is significant because it will put the world on track for under 2C of global warming.
+India’s surprise new pledge is significant because it will put the world on track to keep global warming under 2°C.

-The UN Environment Programme report published ahead of COP26 shows that the parties updated and new Nationally Determined Contributions (NDCs) fall short of what is needed to reach net-zero by 2050 and will cause a temperature rise of at least 2.7°C.
+The UN Environment Programme report, published before COP26, shows that the parties’ updated and new Nationally Determined Contributions (NDCs) fall short of what is needed to reach net zero by 2050 and will cause a temperature rise of at least 2.7°C.

 Talking to the Independent, Professor Malte Meinshausen, a climate researcher at the University of Melbourne and an Intergovernmental Panel on Climate Change (IPCC) scientist, says if all 96 countries fulfil their climate pledges, it will cause the world to peak warming at 1.9°C this century.